jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (b) weirs that comply with the conditions of regulation 72 of the Resource Management (National Environmental Standards for Freshwater) Regulations 2020:
     (c) works—
       (i) that require active disturbance to a water body, including diversions, in-stream operations, and removal of gravel, that does not persist for more than 3 months; or
+      (ii) that require disturbance of any duration outside the whitebaiting season to a water body within 500 m of the coast; or
-      (ii) that are within 500 m of the coast and do not occur during the whitebaiting season; or (iii) that are in an area known to be used for trout, salmon, or native fish spawning and do not occur during the spawning season; or
+      (iii) that require disturbance of any duration outside the relevant spawning season to a water body that is known for the spawning of trout, salmon, or native fish; or
       (iv) that require repeated disturbance to a water body and are temporary works for which there is a period of more than 6 months between each period of work
   - **substantive application** means an application under section 42 for 1 or more approvals for a listed project or a referred project
   - **taiāpure-local fishery** means a taiāpure-local fishery established under Part 9 of the Fisheries Act 1996